Skip to chat with us. Skip to content

 • Syphilis can be transmitted through any type of sexual activity with an infected person.
 It’s an old disease that was on its way to being abolished, but rates in Canada have skyrocketed in the past few years.
 It’s one of the most serious STIs for men because it can cause serious and life-threatening problems.

-STI symptoms in men
+STI Symptoms in Men

 While symptoms aren’t always present when you contract an STI, possible symptoms in men with an STI include: